MorrisCastro04/holbertonschool-web_front_end/CSS_advanced/README.md

 task 10: add a custom property to center a text

 task 11: add a custom property to uppercase a text

+task 12: give the class section title a family font, size, weight, margin and color